 To get started, pre-heat the oven to 325 degrees.
-Melt a tablespoon of butter in a very large frying pan and add minced onion, sauté until the onion is translucent and set aside (the sautéed onion needs to be cool or even cold prior to adding them to the meat mixture).
+Melt a tablespoon of butter in a very large frying pan and add minced onion, sauté until the onion is translucent and set aside (the sautéed onion needs to be cool or even cold prior to adding them to the meat mixture – I actually place them in a bowl and place them in the fridge).
 Wipe any leftover grease out of the pan with a paper towel.

 In a large mixing bowl add your three different types of meat, egg yolks and cream, salt, pepper and allspice (one note about the salt: I’ve found that the dish can get salty pretty quickly, so I start with 1 teaspoon of salt in the meatball mixture and then add salt to taste in later steps).

 Add bread that has been sitting in milk and squeezed.
-I’ve tried a bunch of techniques and the best way for me is to grab a small bowl, add bread first and then slowly pour milk in until the bread soaks up all the milk and then set aside.
+I’ve tried a bunch of techniques and the best way for me is to grab a small bowl, add bread first and then slowly pour milk in until the bread soaks up all the milk and then set aside (doesn’t take much, just enough for the bread to get soaked).
 When you are ready to add the bread to the meat mixture, grab the bread and squeeze all the milk out as much as possible.
 The bread will become a dough like structure and that is okay.
 We need this bread to help bind the meatballs together and create a light texture when you eat the meatball.

 Once the meat is mixed, take a tablespoon to use as a guide for your size of meatballs.
 These meatballs are much smaller than meatballs that I have made in the past for Italian or other dishes and you want to make sure you get them all the same size so that they will cook evenly.
 After you have all the meatballs formed, melt butter in sauté pan over medium-high heat.
 When the foam from the melted butter is gone, you can start with your first batch of meatballs.
 If you can help it, make sure the meatballs do not touch each other.
 This means that you will most likely have to do multiple iterations of cooking meatballs in the pan.